bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 or :ref:`support Bokeh with a donation <contributors_guide_donate>`.

 .. note::
-    Everyone interacting in the Bokeh project's codebases, issue trackers, and discussion forums is expected to follow the `Code of Conduct`_.
+    Everyone active in the Bokeh project's codebases, issue trackers, and discussion forums is expected to follow the `Code of Conduct`_.

 .. _contributors_guide_start: